Video Shows Dem N.J. Reps Storming ICE Facility

 A bodycam video, obtained by the New York Post after release from the Department of Homeland Security, showed that on Friday, three New Jersey Democrat representatives getting into a confrontation with ICE officers outside a detention facility for illegal criminal migrants.

-Reports indicate that the confrontation was between ICE agents and the Democrat members of the House, as well as Newark Mayor Ras Barak, who were there in protest.
+Reports indicate that the confrontation was between ICE agents and the Democrat members of the House, as well as Newark Mayor Ras Baraka, who were there in protest.

 Rep. Bonnie Watson Coleman told CNN's "State of the Union" on Sunday that they were at the facility to conduct oversight and that after the confrontation, they were given a tour of the facility.